Manishearth/manishearth.github.io/source/drafts/fraud.md

  - Realtime monitoring of compromised resources, and dynamically building up the scam based on this monitoring
  - Better triage and discovery of marks
  - Avoiding signature-detection based spam filters (shown by [Heiding et al][heiding])
+ - Scanning for and chaining known exploits in unpatched deployed software.
+Mass scanning isn't new, but cheaply building tooling that can keep tabs on the latest [CVE]s and learn new tricks is[^zerodays].

 This is a list of capabilities I can think of that exist today, but these capabilities will only get better over time.
 We should look at these skills as a floor, not a ceiling.